NSE MDP Workshop June 2015

 Given the current market scenario and dynamism, Algorithmic Trading has attracted attention more than ever before.
 The concepts are multi-fold and are applicable across all financial markets: equities, fixed income, currencies-domestic or global.

-In view of this, NSE in association with QuantInsti presents a comprehensive workshop on Algorithmic Trading for analysts, dealers, traders, consultants, and other market practitioners as part of their Management Development Program (MDP).
+In view of this, NSE in association with QuantInsti presented a comprehensive workshop on Algorithmic Trading for analysts, dealers, traders, consultants, and other market practitioners as part of their Management Development Program (MDP).

 Management Development Program by NSE